avaneev/prvhash/README.md

 The original `prvhash-1` function can be simplified to examine the discovered "entropy pool" further.
 The function variant present in the `proof_reptile.c` file includes the simplified function, but also extends the delay parameter of the `Seed` delay line from 1 to 32.
-The resulting image closely represents skin of some reptiles and other organisms.
+The resulting image closely resembles a skin of some reptiles and other organisms.
 In author's opinion, since the function works in linear F_2 domain, the same construct can be recreated physically thus offering an idea that the evolution of intelligence in organisms may have its roots in mathematics.
-Image on the right depicts image after the first pass over frame; you may note "snake" elements and computer font-alike outlines there.
+Image on the right depicts result after the first pass over frame; you may note "snake" elements and computer font-alike outlines there.